UniPASE: A Generative Model for Universal Speech Enhancement with High Fidelity and Low Hallucinations: Experiments

 When compared with the only other purely generative system, \texttt{wataru9871}, UniPASE exhibits clear advantages \rev{not only in perceptual quality but also} in mitigating hallucinations. \rev{Specifically, \texttt{wataru9871} attains} a high CER of 20.30\% and a low SpkSim of 0.51.
 In contrast, UniPASE preserves linguistic content and speaker characteristics more effectively, achieving a CER of \rev{12.90\%} and a SpkSim of 0.81, \rev{indicating robust performance with low hallucination}.

 Beyond the URGENT 2025 evaluation, UniPASE also serves as the backbone of our submission to the subsequent URGENT 2026 challenge.
-Specifically, we construct a simple extension by integrating UniPASE with the predictive TF-GridNet to form a hybrid framework.
+Specifically, we construct a simple extension by integrating UniPASE with the predictive TF-GridNet to form a hybrid framework, which consists of a generative branch (DeWavLM-Omni, Adapter, Vocoder), a predictive TF-GridNet branch, and a PostNet for fusion and BWE.
+Only the PostNet is retrained to accommodate dual inputs, while all other modules remain frozen.
+Further details are provided in~\cite{GAP-URGENet}.
 This extended system achieved 1st place in the objective evaluation in URGENT 2026\footnote{\url{https://urgent-challenge.com/competitions/15\#results}.
 Our team name for the competition was \texttt{WR}.}, providing further evidence of the effectiveness and extensibility of UniPASE as a generative backbone for hybrid predictive-generative designs.